 Make no mistake, it’s still a highly durable flooring option, even if it’s not quite as hard-wearing as PU flooring.
 This means you can use it in large-scale commercial environments, such as shopping centres, or even office buildings, where there will be a lot of footfall.

 Epoxy floors are also lighter than their PU counterparts, making them a more appropriate choice in areas where weight may be an issue.

 Because of their versatility on the colour front, they can be designed to match any colour scheme and even to fit in with corporate branding.

-	You may also decide that your premises would benefit from a mix-and-match approach, with PU flooring in the areas that will see the heaviest traffic and take the most punishment, and epoxy floor coating in customer-facing areas that won’t be put under quite so much strain.
+You may also decide that your premises would benefit from a mix-and-match approach, with PU flooring in the areas that will see the heaviest traffic and make the most punishment, and epoxy floor coating in customer-facing areas that won’t be put under quite so much strain.

 The most important thing, according to the publication, is to choose the right floor for your needs.
 It’s not about one being superior to the other in every sense, but about thinking carefully about what kind of flooring is best suited to a specific environment.

 As far as possible, try not to make your decision based on cost alone.
 We recently pointed out that choosing the wrong floor coating for your needs because you’re trying to save a bit of money will often end up costing more in the long run when you factor in repairs, and potentially replacement flooring further down the line.